FloAppsLtd/Documents/SecurityPolicy.md

 ## Third-party integrations

-When available, we use two-factor authentication to log into third party services.
+We use 2FA authentication whenever possible.

 ### Bank transactions